M. NourbeSe Philip: Life and works

-Her 2008 work Zong! is based on a legal decision at the end of the 18th century, related to the notorious murder of Africans on board the British slave ship of that name.
-A dramatized reading of this new poem cycle was workshopped and presented at Harbourfront in Toronto as part of rock.paper.sistahz in 2006.
-Poems from this collection have been published in Facture, boundary 2 and Fascicle; the later includes four poems, along with an extensive introduction.
+Her 2008 work Zong! is a poem cycle based on Gregson v.
+Gilbert, the legal case which determined that the Zong Massacre, a mass killing of almost 150 Africans by the crew of a British slave ship, was legal.
+A dramatized reading of Zong! was workshopped and presented at Harbourfront in Toronto as part of rock.paper.sistahz in 2006.
+Poems from this collection have been published in Facture, boundary 2 and Fascicle; the latter includes four poems, along with an extensive introduction.
 On 16 April 2012, at b current studio space in Toronto, Philip held her first authorial full-length reading of Zong!—an innovative interaction-piece lasting seven hours, in which both author and audience performed a cacophonous collective reading of the work from beginning to end.
 In solidarity with this collective reading, another audience-performance was held in Blomfontein, South Africa.
+In 2024, upon its fifteenth anniversary, Zong! was republished by Graywolf Press with a new preface and two introductions.